Crypto Bear Market

 Staking:

-Certain exchanges allow investors to stake their tokens and earn interest on them.
-This way one can earn crypto without spending more.
+Certain exchanges allow investors to stake their tokens and earn interest, providing a way to earn crypto without additional spending.

 Stable Coin investing: